TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 in this case, a lot of space consumed by some temporary/tracing data and can be deleted.

 Check the number of closed records in InventSum.
-If most of the records are closed, removing them can considerably increase the performance
+If most of the records are closed, removing them can considerably increase the performance.

 ![](InventSumSize.png)